-Supportive Services Office: This office provides assistance to students who may require additional academic support.
-Services include personal and academic counseling, tutorial assistance and skill-building workshops.
+The Supportive Services office provides assistance to students who may require additional academic support.
+Services include personal and academic counseling, tutorial assistance and skill-building workshops, and assistance in planning to fulfill realistic goals.
 The development of basic academic skills is combined with coping and self-management procedures to help students succeed at MSU.
-The staff also assists students in planning intelligently to fulfill realistic goals.

-All entering College Achievement Admission Program (CAAP) students, and any other students who qualify for the office's services, are assigned an academic guidance counselor.
+All entering College Achievement Admission Program (CAAP) students, and any others who qualify for the office's services, are assigned an academic guidance counselor.
 Students are urged to use the services regularly until they have established satisfactory academic progress.

-For further information, call 353-5210 or visit 209 Bessey Hall.
+For information, call 353-5210 or visit 209 Bessey Hall.